vegaprotocol/ux-and-visual-design/.github/ISSUE_TEMPLATE/chore.md

 ---
 name: Chore
-about: A template to capture non feature / enhancement work we need to do i.e. housekeeping or work to support other functions
+about: A template to capture non feature / enhancement work we need to do like work to support other functions or housekeeping etc.
 title: ''
 labels: ux & visual design
 assignees: ''